Euricom/training-workshop-VUEJS/examples/advanced/readme.md

 ## Markup Editor and Preview

 - Add textbox for [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) input
-- Create the a component to view the markdown as html
+- Create a vuejs component to view the markdown as html
 - Use the [marked library](https://github.com/chjj/marked) to convert markup 2 html
 - Add a button to reset (clear) the input area